Shop Pickup or Delivery:

 The milligram count is a starting point, but personal factors will shape your experience too:

-Here’s a look at which categorize you can browse to find high potency edibles at Stoops NYC.
+Here’s a look at which categorize you can browse to find potent edibles in New York City.

 Gummies are a favorite for being portable, tasty, and easy to dose.

-Chocolates offer a luxurious experience.
+Chocolates offer a more savory taste.
 The fat in chocolate can help with THC absorption, and bars are usually scored for easy dosing.

 Baked goods like brownies and cookies offer a classic, comforting experience.
 While dosing can be a challenge with larger portions, many are now pre-portioned.